Suo Pavlichenko: Appearances

 Suo Pavlichenko appears in the anime Darker than Black: Gemini of the Meteor as a 13-year-old girl who lives in Vladivostok, Russia.
 She also has a twin brother, Shion, whom she wants to protect despite him being a Contractor who lacks feelings.
 Early in the series, she witness two classmates who form a romantic relationship but one of them, Tanya, loses her emotions as she becomes a Contractor when confronting Nika.
 During such events, Suo becomes involved in the war and machinations between the various groups and Contractors, and her life is forever changed when she meets Hei.
 Hei attacks the Pavlichenko family, killing Suo's father but confuses the girl from Shion.
-Suo manages to escape in order to get revenge but in the next encounter with Hei.
-Suo is chased by the Ministry of Internal Affairs and Communications's Section 3 who are also seeking the missing Shion.
-When seeing Tanya killing Nika, Suo awakens her own Contractor ability when she goes into mental shock.
-She can manifest an anti-tank rifle (PTRD) from a meteor fragment she wears as a pendant, and can wield the rifle easily despite its heavy weight of the weapon and powerful recoil; however, even though the weapon comes with its own ammunition each time it is created, the wear and tear on it remains, so Suo must maintain it like any other gun.
+Suo manages to escape in order to get revenge but in the next encounter with Hei, Suo is chased by the Ministry of Internal Affairs and Communications's Section 3 who are also seeking the missing Shion.
+Through seeing Tanya killing Nika, Suo awakens her own Contractor ability when she goes into mental shock.
+She obtains the ability to manifest an anti-tank rifle (PTRD) from a meteor fragment she wears as a pendant, and can wield the rifle easily despite its heavy weight of the weapon and powerful recoil; however, even though the weapon comes with its own ammunition each time it is created, the wear and tear on it remains, so Suo must maintain it like any other gun.
 The payment for her power is to fold origami.